p9verma/verma-705.603spring24/Sentiment_Analysis/SystemsPlan.md

 ### <u>High-level System Design</u>

-At a high level, this system stores data in a csv format, processes and trains a model with it, and predict fraud in real-time.
+At a high level, this system stores data in a csv format, processes and predict review sentiment.
+We use the Valence Aware Dictionary and sEntiment Reasoner ([VADER](https://github.com/cjhutto/vaderSentiment)) model.
+This "is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media, and works well on texts from other domains." (https://github.com/cjhutto/vaderSentiment).
+It was chosen for this task due to the nature of most reviews being brief and informal, similar to social media text which VADER excels in analysing.
+A *compound* score is used to label reviews as 'negative', 'neutral', or 'positive'.

+From VADER github:
+> The compound score is computed by summing the valence scores of each word in the lexicon, adjusted according to the rules, and then normalized to be between -1 (most extreme negative) and +1 (most extreme positive).
+This is the most useful metric if you want a single unidimensional measure of sentiment for a given sentence.
+Calling it a 'normalized, weighted composite score' is accurate.

 ### <u>Development Workflow</u>